EventWorkspace (additional docs)

 user.
 These algorithms can only split the neutron events by pulse

 time and do not provide the equivalent of a

 SplittersWorkspace, TableWorkspace, or MatrixWorkspace as the

-according to the times that they arrive at detectors.
-Note, times in
+according to their pulse times or the times they arrive at detectors.

 GenerateEventsFilter will create a